affan10/Candidate-Management-System/README.md

-# Candidate-Management-System
+# Candidate Management System

-A recruitment tracking system where candidates can apply for jobs and admin users can perform CRUD operations.
+A recruitment tracking system where candidates can apply for jobs and admin users can perform CRUD as well as PATCH operations.
 REST APIs support is also added.

+Tech Stack:
+-
+* Python 3.6.9
+* Django 3.0.7
+* Django REST 3.11.0

+User manual and installation guide is provided in the document titled User Manual & Technical Documentation.